 Inpatient Visitor Restrictions in Place

-Patients of the Good Shepherd Penn Partners Specialty Hospital and the Penn Institute for Rehabilitation Medicine (PIRM), a unit of the Hospital of the University of Penn (HUP) located at Rittenhouse, are allowed to have one healthy visitor each day.
-Patients are encouraged to have one designated visitor for the length of their stay.
-Visitation is permitted under the following guidelines:
+Patients at Good Shepherd Penn Partners Specialty Hospital (LTACH) and the Penn Institute for Rehabilitation Medicine (PIRM), a unit of the Hospital of the University of Penn (HUP) located at Rittenhouse, can have visitors as following during visiting hours:

 - Specialty Hospital: Between the hours of 1 and 9 p.m.